Personal Injury Lawyer Atlanta, Georgia

 Concussion Injury Lawyers in Atlanta

 Any time you suffer trauma to the head in an accident, you are at risk of sustaining a common brain injury known as a concussion.
 Technically classified as a “mild” traumatic brain injury (mTBI), a concussion has the potential to have long-term consequences that can impact the rest of your life.
-Whether you hit your head in a slip and fall or a car accident, you should take concussion symptoms seriously and move fast to protect your health and legal rights.
+Whether you hit your head in a slip and fall or in a car accident, you should take concussion symptoms seriously and move fast to protect your health and legal rights.

 When you try to recover compensation for a concussion through a lawsuit or an injury claim, the insurance company doesn’t look at you as a real person with a real injury, but rather as a threat to their bottom line.
 Insurance adjusters are trained professionals who know all the ways to reduce your compensation or outright deny your claim.
 That’s why it’s critical you get an experienced personal injury lawyer in your corner who will advocate for your best interests and won’t let the insurance company take advantage of you.